Snadde/infotainment/apps/playlist-manager/README.md

 ### Known issues

 * User cannot select a specific song in playlist and launch it, not implemented yet.
-* Scrubber is not animated
-* User cannot scrub playback
+* Looses state if primary device is playing an this device disconnects and comes back.

 ### Libs